Sequence-Based Target Coin Prediction for Cryptocurrency Pump-and-Dump

 \subsection{Channel Exploration}

-We focus on exploring the pump channels in Telegram, as it is the biggest platform for P\&Ds to thrive\cite{nizzoli2020charting,xu2019anatomy}.
-Specifically, we adopt the \textit{snowball} strategy\cite{nizzoli2020charting} to explore as many channels as possible, starting from a known seed of pump channels.
-This is based on an observation that channel admins post invitation links across other channels to attract more subscribers to participate in P\&Ds.
-We collect 1,142 original channels from PumpOlymp\cite{pumpolymp}, a website that provides verified P\&D channels in Telegram.
-Then we use the Telethon API\cite{telethon} to check their status.
-Among those channels, nearly half (564/1,142) have been deleted due to inactivity for over 6 months.
-We retrieve messages and extract the invitation links from the left 578 channels.
-As a result, we get 750 new invitation links following this strategy.
-After filtering out the expired links and links to group chats or individuals, we get 137 channels that are still inactive and not duplicated with the seed channels.
+We explore the pump channels in Telegram, which is currently the largest platform for P\&D schemes to thrive~\cite{nizzoli2020charting,xu2019anatomy}.
+Firstly, we collect a total of 1,142 channels from PumpOlymp~\cite{pumpolymp}, a website that provides verified P\&D channels in Telegram.
+Then we use the Telethon API~\cite{telethon} to check their status.
+We find that nearly half of channels (564/1,142) have been deleted due to inactivity for over six months.
+Secondly, we adopt the \textit{snowball} strategy~\cite{nizzoli2020charting} to explore more pump channels, based on an observation that pump channel organizers sometimes post invitation links across other channels to attract more participants.
+Specifically, we collect all historical messages posted in seed channels and extract the invitation links from these seed pump channels to explore new channels.
+To ensure high relatedness, we set the exploration hop to 2.
+After filtering out the expired links, we get 137 channels that are still in active and not duplicated with the seed channels.
 We retrieve a total of 4,674,822 messages that are posted on these 715 channels between Jan.
 1, 2019, and Jan.
-13, 2021.
+13, 2022.